the-grizzly-bear/valheim-staff-of-wisps/README.md

 # Staff of Wisps

-A Valheim mod (BepInEx/Jotunn) that adds the Staff of Wisps: a Mistlands-tier staff that throws a bound wisp instead of a fireball.
+A Valheim mod (BepInEx/Jotunn) that adds the Staff of Wisps: a Mistlands-tier staff that throws a bound wisp.
 Deals spirit damage instead of fire, arcs like a thrown projectile, and the wisp lingers and glows where it lands - clears mist around it as it flies and after landing, so you can lob it ahead to light up the path through the Mistlands fog.